pendo324/twitch-song-id/README.md

 ## Quick start

-You're going to need a modern version of Node (6.x) and a few things in your path:
+You're going to need a modern version of Node (at least 6.x) and a few things in your path:
   * ffmpeg
   * fpcalc
   * Streamlink (should really be replaced with the python version)